keptn/.github/SECURITY.md

 If you find a security-related bug in Keptn, we kindly ask you for responsible disclosure and for giving us appropriate time to react, analyze, and develop a fix to mitigate the found security vulnerability.
 The security contact will investigate the issue within 5 working days.

 The team will react promptly to fix the security issue and its workaround/fix will be [published on our website](https://keptn.sh/docs/news/vulnerability_bulletins/) along with a classification of the security issue.

-## Security Contacts

-Defined below are the security contacts for this repository.
-In case you identify any security issue, please reach out to all of the security contacts.

-- cncf-keptn-maintainers@lists.cncf.io